Fortnite is finally coming to Android this summer

-Fornite is finally coming to Android…in a matter of months.
+Fortnite is finally coming to Android…in a matter of months.
 After dominating the iOS gaming charts since March, the wildly popular sandbox survival game will be hitting the world’s top mobile operating system at some point this summer.

 Creator Epic Games buried the news in the middle of a larger blog post titled, “The State of Mobile,” noting, vaguely, “We know many of you are excited for this release, and we promise that when we have more information to share, you’ll hear it from us first.”

-That news comes amid a flurry of other Fornite related announcements this week.
+That news comes amid a flurry of other Fortnite-related announcements this week.
 Earlier this morning, Epic unveiled a Battle Royale competition with a large in-game cash prize.
 This morning, the company also laid out plans to bring voice chat and improved gameplay and controls to the mobile side of things.
 Stats are coming to mobile, as well, along with a reduced install size.

-Not that any of those issues have hampered the games success, of course.
+Not that any of those issues have hampered the game’s success, of course.
 Earlier this year, the game was reportedly bringing in $126 million in monthly revenue — even before it arrived on iOS.
 With its imminent release on Android, that number’s likely to get a whole lot larger.